freedomofpress/securedrop-client/README.md

 # securedrop-client
 [![CircleCI](https://circleci.com/gh/freedomofpress/securedrop-client.svg?style=svg)](https://circleci.com/gh/freedomofpress/securedrop-client)

-Qt-based client for working with SecureDrop submissions on the SecureDrop Qubes Workstation
+Qt-based client for working with SecureDrop submissions on the SecureDrop Qubes Workstation.
+For additional background, see the [main SecureDrop Workstation repository](https://github.com/freedomofpress/securedrop-workstation), and read about the [user research and design work that informs this work](https://github.com/freedomofpress/securedrop-ux/wiki/Qubes-Journalist-Workstation).

 ## Getting Started